scotentSD/p2p/index.md

 You should have received an invitation to join

 1. sign up for your Slack account
-2. accept our rules of engagements
-3. create your profile
+2. create your profile
-4.  start engaging with other businesses
+3. start engaging with other businesses